-- 3.1 Edenfield is a village within the Greenfield and Eden Ward (created in May 2024 as a result of the district ward boundary review).
-It is located in the Borough of Rossendale in the County of Lancashire, in the north west of England.
+- 3.1 Edenfield is a village within Eden Ward in the Borough of Rossendale in the County of Lancashire, in the north west of England.
 Edenfield is the largest of six villages in the area of the former Ramsbottom Urban District Council that was transferred to Rossendale Borough Council in 1974.
 The other villages are Turn (south east), Irwell Vale (north west), Stubbins, Chatterton and Strongstry (all in the south west). - 3.2 Edenfield is at the southern border of Rossendale and is adjacent to the Metropolitan Borough of Bury.
 The village lies to the east of the M66, where it terminates and becomes the A56.
 Beyond the M66/A56 is the River Irwell and Edenfield lies above the east bank of the River.
 The village is 8km north of Bury and 14km south east of Blackburn. - 3.3 The designated Edenfield Neighbourhood Area encompasses Edenfield village.
 The boundary follows the A56 to the west of the village and the Dearden Brook to the south.
-To the east the boundary follows Michael Wife Lane and Gincroft Lane due north, until it is in line with Fish Rake Lane, the northern boundary. - 3.4 The population is mostly concentrated in the south of the designated Edenfield Neighbourhood Area, with ribbon development from the centre to the northern boundary along the Market Street/Burnley Road corridor. - 3.5 Some key facts and issues identified within Edenfield's evidence base are shown in Figure 2 below.
+To the east the boundary follows Michael Wife Lane and Gincroft Lane due north, until it is in line with Fish Rake Lane, the northern boundary. - 3.4 The population is mostly concentrated in the south of the designated Edenfield Neighbourhood Area, with ribbon development from the centre to the northern boundary along the Market Street/Burnley Road corridor. - 3.5 Some key facts and issues identified within Edenfield's evidence base are shown in Figure 4 below.

-Figure 2.
+Figure 4.
 Edenfield Key Facts